Blosc/python-blosc/README.rst

 Note: The requirement for the C++ compiler is just for the Snappy dependency.
-The rest of the other components of Blosc are pure C (including the LZ4 and Zlib libraries).
+The rest of the other components of Blosc are pure C (including the LZ4, Zstd and Zlib libraries).

 Testing
 =======